 Duane recovers from his delusional breakdown to find his freakish basket-bound brother Belial will soon become a father.
 But not everything is joyous as the once tight knit brothers no longer seem to trust each other.

-One morning a young man wakes to find a small, disgusting creature has attached itself to the base of his brain stem.
-The creature gives him a euphoric state of happiness but in return demands human victims.
+One morning, a young man wakes to find that a small, disgusting creature has attached itself to the base of his brain stem.
+The creature gives him a euphoric state of happiness but demands human victims in return.

 42 of 49 people found this review helpful.

 Was this review helpful to you?